 Disclaimer: These codes may not be the most recent version.
 The Legislature of the State of Louisiana may have more current or accurate information.
 The Ambeau Law Firm makes no warranties or guarantees about the accuracy or completeness of the information contained on this page – please consult your attorney and/or check official sources.

-If you were arrested for vehicular homicide, don't face your charges alone.
+Arrested for vehicular homicide in Louisiana?
+Don't face your charges alone.
 Contact us today to speak with our Baton Rouge vehicular homicide attorney about your case.